-In their work on spherical functors \cite{AnnoLogvinenko-SphericalDGFunctors} and a range of related categorification problems the authors of this paper found it necessary to adopt the above approach to carry out various technical constructions.
-These included taking cones of natural transformations, in particular of units and counits of adjunction, and, more generally, convolutions of complexes of functors.
-Even though working in quasi-equivalent enhancements produces the same results, we have discovered that from the point of view of carrying out explicit computations choosing a suitable enhancement makes a world of difference.
-In this paper we would like to propose and study the DG-enhancement framework for the derived categories of DG-modules and bimodules which we eventually found to be most suitable for working with enhancements of exact functors.
-As a demonstration we write down a homotopy adjunction theory for bimodules in this framework.
+In their work on spherical functors \cite{AnnoLogvinenko-SphericalDGFunctors} and $\mathbb{P}^n$-functors \cite{AnnoLogvinenko-PFunctors} the authors used the above approach for various technical constructions such as taking cones of natural transformations and, more generally, convolutions of complexes of functors.
+Though working in quasi-equivalent enhancements produces the same results, we discovered that for carrying out explicit computations choosing a suitable enhancement makes a world of difference.
+In this paper we define and study the DG-enhancement framework for the derived categories of DG-modules and bimodules which we found most suitable.
+As a demonstration, we construct an explicit homotopy adjunction theory and thus explicit $2$-categorical adjunctions for DG-bimodules.

 Let $\A$ be a DG-category and let $\modA$ be the DG-category of right $\A$-modules.
-Two enhancements are commonly used in the literature for $D(\A)$: the full subcategory $\hprojA$ of the $h$-projective modules in $\modA$, and the Drinfield quotient $\modA / \acyc(\A)$ by the full subcategory $\acyc(\A)$ of acyclic modules \cite{Drinfeld-DGQuotientsOfDGCategories}.
+Two enhancements commonly used in the literature for $D(\A)$ are the subcategory $\hprojA$ of the $h$-projective modules in $\modA$, and the Drinfield quotient $\modA / \acyc(\A)$ by the subcategory $\acyc(\A)$ of acyclic modules \cite{Drinfeld-DGQuotientsOfDGCategories}.
 Neither turned out to be suitable for our purposes.
 The problem with the Drinfeld quotient is that its morphisms are inconvenient to work with explicitly.
-The problem with $\hprojA$ becomes apparent when working with bimodules.
-The diagonal bimodule $\A$, which corresponds to the identity functor $D(\A) \rightarrow D(\A)$, is not $h$-projective.
-Hence every construction involving the identity functor has to be $h$-projectively resolved leading to many formulas becoming vastly more complicated than they should be, cf.~\cite{AnnoLogvinenko-SphericalDGFunctors}.
+The problem with $\hprojA$ is that when working with bimodules the diagonal bimodule $\A$, which corresponds to the identity functor $D(\A) \rightarrow D(\A)$, is not $h$-projective.
+Hence every construction involving the identity functor has to be $h$-projectively resolved leading to many formulas becoming vastly more complicated than they should be, as seen in \cite{AnnoLogvinenko-SphericalDGFunctors}.